 "Against expectations, OECD total oil inventories are still above 3 billion barrels and the recovery in Libyan and Nigerian supplies, coupled with a fast return of U.S. shale, should prevent steep stock draws ahead," Bank of America Merrill Lynch said, adding that output was set to rise further.

 The bank cut its average Brent forecasts to $50 this year and $52 per barrel in 2018, from $54 and $56 before.

-Saxo Bank said oil prices could rise towards $55 in coming months, but it expected lower prices at the end of the year and into 2018, especially if OPEC and Russia fail to extend their production cut beyond the first quarter of 2018.
+Denmark's Saxo Bank said oil prices could rise towards $55 in coming months, but it expected lower prices towards the end of the year and into 2018, especially if OPEC and Russia fail to extend their production cut beyond the first quarter of 2018.